By Joe Woodard, AccountingWEB QuickBooks columnist

 General Paperless Tip: When you work with electronically stored documents and reports, it is best to use two monitors at your workstation.
 On one monitor show QuickBooks (or whatever application you would normally display on the screen) and on the second monitor display the electronically stored document (source document).

 Tip: Enhance Document Storage with a Third Party Application: There are several applications designed to work with QuickBooks that enhance your ability to efficiently store paperless source documents and reports.
-Go to www.marketplace.intuit.com
+Go to www.marketplace.intuit.com for more information.

 Tip 3: Go Paperless with Payroll